dexX7/py-omniswaps/doc/uc-2_prepare_funding.md

 UC-2: Prepare funding
 ---------------------

+  The locked destination is going to be funded with tokens.

   This use-case describes the process of preparing a raw transaction to fund the previously generated destination with tokens.